zsaffrin/ksx-org-tools/README.md

 Simply open the extension while on a tab logged into a Salesforce org with Kantata SX installed.

+This currently only works in Google Chrome browser

 ## Installation

 **Prerequisite**: You will need to have Git installed on your machine